openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        resistors, and MOSFETs on an interactive grid.
 They then submit a DC, AC, or transient analysis of their circuits to the system for grading.
      - Not supported
-   * - :ref:`Drag and Drop`
-     - Learners respond to a question by dragging text or objects to a specific location on an image.
-This version of the drag and drop problem type is deprecated and should not be added to a course.
-For more information about the fully supported drag and drop problem type, see :ref:`drag_and_drop_problem`.
-     - Not supported
    * - :ref:`Image Mapped Input`
      - Learners answer prompts by selecting a defined area in an image.
 You define the area by including coordinates in the body of the problem.